-- Growing capabilities and careers: Support the growth of our business, the wellbeing of our people and build a high-performing, engaged and diverse workforce. - Working smarter: Continuously improve our systems, services, processes and procedures to realise efficiencies and enhance affordability through fit-for-purpose business solutions. - Servicing the needs of our business: Respond to evolving business requirements by maturing our portfolio management approach. - Having a balanced appetite for risk and opportunities: Understand and balance our risk appetite and maximise sustainable opportunities to attract capable delivery and operating partners while driving value-formoney and long-term customer outcomes. - Partnering to shape industry: Contribute to the achievement of the 'NSW Government Action Plan: A ten point commitment to the construction sector' through innovative and robust capability development plans that respond to industry trends and needs.
+- Growing capabilities and careers: Support the growth of our business, the wellbeing of our people and build a high-performing, engaged and diverse workforce. - Working smarter: Continuously improve our systems, services, processes and procedures to realise efficiencies and enhance affordability through fit-for-purpose business solutions. - Servicing the needs of our business: Respond to evolving business requirements by maturing our portfolio management approach. - Having a balanced appetite for risk and opportunities: Understand and balance our risk appetite and maximise sustainable opportunities to attract capable delivery and operating partners while driving value-for-money and long-term customer outcomes. - Partnering to shape industry: Contribute to the achievement of the 'NSW Government Action Plan: A ten point commitment to the construction sector' through innovative and robust capability development plans that respond to industry trends and needs.

-- Integrate health and wellbeing practices for our people and business. - Continue to build workforce capability and career development opportunities to support business requirements and our peoples' needs - including strengthening our leadership, culture and engagement. - Support a hybrid way of working to achieve the best outcomes for our people while balancing productivity, flexibility and connection. - Manage talent sourcing to support workforce growth requirements and successful project delivery in a competitive resource market. - Drive a coordinated response to increase industry capability and capacity in the construction industry. - Continue to contribute to the NSW Premier's Priority of a world-class public service and drive public sector diversity by increasing the number of women in senior leadership roles, Aboriginal employees and employees with disability. - Develop an innovation program to build capability with our people and supply partners. - Improve our enterprise data management, insights and performance reporting capability. - Manage enterprise-wide risk models and operationalise the Three Lines Model and controls assurance plans. - Maintain fit-for-purpose Risk Appetite Statements for balancing the risks and opportunities in delivering and operating metro projects. - Continue to Implement digital solutions that support end-to-end resource management processes, on-boarding new team members and governance across all resource types. - Successfully deliver our 'Information Technology Strategy 2021-25'.
+- Integrate health and wellbeing practices for our people and business. - Continue to build workforce capability and career development opportunities to support business requirements and our peoples' needs - including strengthening our leadership, culture and engagement. - Support a hybrid way of working to achieve the best outcomes for our people while balancing productivity, flexibility and connection. - Manage talent sourcing to support workforce growth requirements and successful project delivery in a competitive resource market. - Drive a coordinated response to increase industry capability and capacity in the construction industry. - Continue to increase the number of women in senior leadership roles, Aboriginal employees (including in senior leadership roles) and employees with disability. - Develop an innovation program to build capability with our people and supply partners. - Improve our enterprise data management, insights and performance reporting capability. - Manage enterprise-wide risk models and operationalise the Three Lines Model and controls assurance plans. - Maintain fit-for-purpose Risk Appetite Statements for balancing the risks and opportunities in delivering and operating metro projects. - Continue to implement or improve the use of digital solutions that support end-to-end resource management processes, on-boarding new team members and governance across all resource types. - Successfully deliver our 'Information Technology Strategy 2021-25'.